apache/airflow/docs/apache-airflow-providers-openlineage/guides/user.rst

 Enabling OpenLineage on DAG/task level
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One can selectively enable OpenLineage for specific DAGs and tasks by using the ``selective_enable`` policy.
+One can selectively enable OpenLineage for specific Dags and tasks by using the ``selective_enable`` policy.
 To enable this policy, set the ``selective_enable`` option to True in the [openlineage] section of your Airflow configuration file:

 .. code-block:: ini